IU (entertainer): 2019–2021: Hotel del Luna, Love Poem and Lilac

 For the first time in nine years, IU participated in a soundtrack album with the song "Give You My Heart" for the hit romantic comedy Crash Landing on You.
 Released on February 15, 2020, it debuted at number 71 on South Korea's Gaon Digital Chart, 2020, rising and reaching number one the following week.
 On May 6, 2020, IU released the single "Eight" featuring and produced by BTS's Suga.
-It follows IU's previous singles "Twenty-Three" (2015) and "Palette" (2017) which together comprise her "coming-of-age" series.
-The song's title derives from the last digit of the Korean age "twenty-eight" of both artists.
+As the song's title derives from the last digit of the Korean age "twenty-eight" of both artists, it follows IU's previous singles "Twenty-Three" (2015) and "Palette" (2017) which together comprise her "coming-of-age" series.
 On June 19, 2020, IU released the song "Into the I-LAND" as the signal song for the survival reality show I-Land.

 On January 9, 2021, IU won Song of the Year at the 35th Golden Disc Awards for "Blueming", becoming the first female soloist to win two grand prizes in the award show's history.
 While onstage accepting her award, she hinted that she would be soon returning with a new single titled "Celebrity" and that the new song would have a refreshing and cheerful pop sound.
 Two days later, Edam Entertainment confirmed her return with the pre-release single "Celebrity" on January 27, 2021.
-On March 3, she announced her fifth studio album, Lilac, which was released on March 25 to immediate commercial success; the album debuted atop the Gaon Album Chart, and all tracks had simultaneously charted in the top 30 of the Gaon Digital Chart.
+On March 3, she announced her fifth studio album, Lilac, which was released on March 25 to immediate commercial success.
+The album debuted atop the Gaon Album Chart, and all tracks had simultaneously charted in the top 30 of the Gaon Digital Chart.
 In October, IU announced that her digital single "Strawberry Moon" would be released on October 19.
 IU later teased a special album titled Pieces, which was released on December 29.